 - Do NOT go into downtown San Pedro Sula at after dark unless you are familiar with the city, it can be a dangerous place at night.
 Even the local people are careful in San Pedro Sula at night.

-- If you have to stay overnight in La Ceiba, I strongly recommend you do NOT stay at the Hotels nearby the La Ceiba airport, (they are truly awful, even by Honduras standards).
-Ask a taxi driver to take you to a Hotel in La Ceiba centre (el centro) – a 10-20 minute journey, depending on traffic.
-I can recommend La Quinta, Hotel Paris, Hotel La Ceiba and (for those on a budget) Hotel Iberia.
-You do not normally need a reservation at these Hotels.
-While most of the taxi drivers do not speak english, they do know the names of the Hotels.
-The taxi fare from La Ceiba Airport to La Ceiba el centro is 200.00 – 350.00 Lempira ($US 11 – 19) depending upon the time of day, number of passengers, amount of luggage, etc. Your taxi driver will accept US Dollars, but will make change in Lempira.
-If you go out after dark in La Ceiba (and there is no real reason to, except to eat), I recommend you get a local taxi from your Hotel to the Mega Mall or Pizza Hut (a taxi fare of around 25.00 Lempiras per person from the Hotels mentioned above).
-The Mega Mall is secure and there 1 or two restaurants there.
-Pizza Hut also delivers to Hotel rooms, ask at your Hotel Reception.
-I would not recommend walking around La Ceiba after 9:00pm, get a taxi if you need to go anywhere.
+- If you have to stay overnight in La Ceiba, our recommendations are: Rainbow Village (close to the airport), Quinta Real Hotel, Gran Hotel Paris, Hotel Iberia (for those on a budget).
+You do not normally need a reservation at these hotels.
+While most of the taxi drivers do not speak English, they do know the names of the hotels.
+The taxi fare from La Ceiba Airport to La Ceiba center is 200.00 – 350.00 Lempira ($US 11 – 19) depending upon the time of day, number of passengers, amount of luggage, etc. Your taxi driver will accept US Dollars, but will make change in Lempira.
+If you go out after dark in La Ceiba (and there is no real reason to, except to eat), I recommend you get a local taxi from your hotel to the Mega Mall or Pizza Hut (a taxi fare of around 25.00 Lempiras per person from the hotels mentioned above).
+The Mega Mall is secure and there one or two restaurants there.
+Pizza Hut also delivers to hotel rooms, ask at your Hotel Reception.
+I would not recommend walking around La Ceiba after 7:00 pm, get a taxi if you need to go anywhere.

 - Utila Airport is a tarmac landing strip.
-There is no terminal building (unless you count the hut with the tin roof at the runway gate).
 When you arrive at Utila Airport, there are always “taxi’s” waiting there to take passengers in to town.
-These “taxi’s” may be pick-up trucks or vans.
-Whatever the vehicle, the fare is the same, 30.00 – 45.00 Lempira for your taxi driver to take you to your accommodations in Utila.
+These “taxi’s” may be pick-up trucks or vans, but usually they are tuk-tuks.
+Whatever the vehicle, the fare is the same, 50 Lempira per person for your taxi driver to take you to your accommodations in Utila.
 (The fare maybe higher for those with a large amount of luggage or those going further out to Blue Bayou).